 So, based on the above formula, the ROE for Morgan Advanced Materials is:

-The 'return' is the yearly profit.
-Another way to think of that is that for every £1 worth of equity, the company was able to earn £0.22 in profit.
+The 'return' refers to a company's earnings over the last year.
+That means that for every £1 worth of shareholders' equity, the company generated £0.19 in profit.

 Is Morgan Advanced Materials Making Efficient Use Of Its Profits?

-In spite of a normal three-year median payout ratio of 39% (that is, a retention ratio of 61%), the fact that Morgan Advanced Materials' earnings have shrunk is quite puzzling.
+Despite having a normal three-year median payout ratio of 42% (where it is retaining 58% of its profits), Morgan Advanced Materials has seen a decline in earnings as we saw above.
 It looks like there might be some other reasons to explain the lack in that respect.
 For example, the business could be in decline.

-Moreover, Morgan Advanced Materials has been paying dividends for at least ten years or more suggesting that management must have perceived that the shareholders prefer dividends over earnings growth.
-Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 34%.
-Therefore, the company's future ROE is also not expected to change by much with analysts predicting an ROE of 20%.
+Additionally, Morgan Advanced Materials has paid dividends over a period of at least ten years, which means that the company's management is determined to pay dividends even if it means little to no earnings growth.
+Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 35% of its profits over the next three years.
+Therefore, the company's future ROE is also not expected to change by much with analysts predicting an ROE of 23%.

 On the whole, we do feel that Morgan Advanced Materials has some positive attributes.
-However, given the high ROE and high profit retention, we would expect the company to be delivering strong earnings growth, but that isn't the case here.
-This suggests that there might be some external threat to the business, that's hampering its growth.
-With that said, we studied the latest analyst forecasts and found that while the company has shrunk its earnings in the past, analysts expect its earnings to grow in the future.
+Yet, the low earnings growth is a bit concerning, especially given that the company has a high rate of return and is reinvesting ma huge portion of its profits.
+By the looks of it, there could be some other factors, not necessarily in control of the business, that's preventing growth.
+Having said that, looking at current analyst estimates, we found that the company's earnings growth rate is expected to see a huge improvement.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.